adhikari18/learn-etl/docs/index.md

 # Home
 ## Guide
-Becoming an ETL (Extract, Transform, Load) developer involves a series of steps.
-Here's a step-by-step guide to help you get started:
+Learning and mastering an ETL (Extract, Transform, Load) development involves continuous learning.
+Here are some guiding steps:

 1. Understand the Basics: Begin by grasping the fundamental concepts of ETL processes, data integration, and data warehousing.
 Familiarize yourself with databases, SQL, and data manipulation techniques.
  <br />